 Campylobacter is the most common cause of infectious bacterial enteritis (food poisoning) worldwide.
-There are two species which cause human disease; Campylobacter jejuni accounts for over 90% with Campylobacter colimaking up the remainder.
-There has been increasing international concern at the rising incidence of Campylobacter infection worldwide, which displays a marked seasonality, peaking in late spring and early summer.
-This may be due to changes in the shedding/colonisation of Campylobacter jejuni by the natural hosts and changes in human behaviour such as BBQs and swimming in non-disinfected waters, e.g. streams, leading to increased risk of exposure to Campylobacter.
+There are two species which cause human disease and Campylobacter jejuni accounts for over 90% of infections causing disease and Campylobacter coli making up the remainder.
+There has been increasing international concern at the rising incidence of Campylobacter infection worldwide.

+Campylobacter infection displays marked seasonality, peaking in late spring and early summer.
+This may be due to changes in the shedding/colonisation of Campylobacter jejuni by the natural hosts and changes in human behaviour such as BBQs and swimming in non-disinfected waters, e.g. streams, which can lead to increased risk of exposure to Campylobacter.
 Both species of Campylobacter are found in the intestinal tract of a wide variety of wild or domesticated animals which show no sign of disease.
-In poultry they multiply in the hindgut.
+In poultry, they multiply in the hindgut.

 The contamination of poultry originates in primary production.
 Studies have identified widespread animal and environmental sources of Campylobacter in the farming area, including:

 Additional measures in subsequent stages of the food chain may need to be developed to further reduce the contamination of poultry meat with Campylobacter.
-Methods such as rapid freezing, vacuum drying/cooling and chlorine sprays/chlorination of processing water are all methods currently being trialled world-wide.
+Methods such as rapid freezing, vacuum drying/cooling and chlorine sprays/chlorination of processing water are all methods currently being trialled worldwide.

 Campylobacter-free poultry is not expected to be available in the short term.
-Cross-contamination in the kitchen has been identified as a major contributing cause of food borne illness; interventions to change consumer behaviour such as cleaning of kitchen utensils, cutting boards, taps etc. and rinsing of salads could significantly reduce the incidence of Campylobacteriosis.
+Cross-contamination in the kitchen has been identified as a major contributing cause of foodborne illness.
+Interventions to change consumer behaviour such as cleaning of kitchen utensils, cutting boards, taps etc. and rinsing of salads could significantly reduce the incidence of Campylobacteriosis.